Does My Pet Need Dental Care Too?

 At Cornerstone Animal Hospital we offer a thorough evaluation of your pet's teeth.
 We encourage pre-anesthetic blood work in order to evaluate organ functions and to make sure your pet is safe to be anesthetized.
 Our high speed dental machine is very similar to what human dentists use in order to clean your own teeth.
 Additionally, a dental X-Ray will help to reveal many of the underlying teeth conditions not visible on physical examination, and therefore is highly recommended.

 Unhealthy, infected and loose teeth are evaluated by our North Richland Hills veterinarian and may have to be extracted using our safe techniques.
-If your pet needs procedures such as crowning, root canals, jaw fracture repair, etc., we will address your pet’s specific needs through an appointment.
+Some of the larger 2 or 3 rooted teeth extractions will necessitate surgical procedures like when your wisdom teeth are removed.
+If your pet needs complicated dental or oral procedures such as crowning, root canals, jaw fracture repair, etc., we will address your pet’s specific needs through a specialist appointment with veterinary dentist.

-Typically, losing an infected tooth is better than having an aching tooth that causes discomfort for your pet.
-At Cornerstone Animal Hospital, pain medications and antibiotic coverage before and after the procedure will be recommended by our veterinarian to ensure that your pet is safe and as comfortable as possible.
+Typically, losing an infected tooth is better than having an aching infected tooth that causes a lot of discomfort to your pet.
+At Cornerstone Animal Hospital, pain medications and antibiotic coverage before and after the procedure will be strongly recommended by our veterinarian to ensure that your pet is safe and as comfortable as possible.